-However, the 'how' question for collective, systematic, massive, or repeated violations, by accumulating similarities and weighting their analytical relevance, does enable information about the singularities of a breach in contrast with others-singularity among patterns.
-Such a process can be summarized as an observation of the singularity vis-a-vis the pattern, allowing the investigation to draw replications, modifications, additions, and subtractions, as Zavoleas puts it for nature patterns39.
+However, the how question for collective, systematic, massive or repeated violations, by accumulating similarities and weighting their analytical relevance, does enable information about the singularities of a violation in contrast with others -singularity among patterns.
+Such process can be summarized as an observation of the singularity vis-a-vis the pattern allowing the investigation to draw replications, modifications, additions and subtractions as Zavoleas puts it for nature patterns21.

-PA can be used to predict future interactions, especially when they are part of macro-patterns40; however, not every set of information operates in a regular path seeking way, human rights violations take different forms that may change due to unexpected factors or unintended effects of regular factors, "after a few iterations a diverse system is set whose future state is not easily predictable."41.
+PA can be used to predict future interactions, especially when they are part of macro-patterns22; however, not every set of information operates in a regular path seeking way, human rights violations take different forms that may change due to unexpected factors or unintended effects of regular factors, "after a few iterations a diverse system is set whose future state is not easily predictable"23.
 This is also related to the dynamism of social conflicts and widespread violent expressions.
 "To explain why a social pattern keeps reappearing is not necessarily the same as explaining how it initially came into being.
 The forces that sustain a pattern may differ from those that made it emerge in the first place.
-According to Max Weber, for example, a certain type of religion helped modern capitalism to come into being, but has not played a role in its continuing existence."42.
+According to Max Weber, for example, a certain type of religion helped modern capitalism to come into being but has not played a role in its continuing existence"24.

-PA may also enable broad levels of analysis, thereby hindering the detection of other patterns at a subset level.
+PA may also enable broad levels of analysis hindering other patterns at a subset level.
 "Studies focusing on the domestic and international determinants of violence often use cross-national qualitative and quantitative evidence to highlight broad patterns in wartime violence against civilians, pointing to correlations that hold across many cases of civil war.
-However, these studies often overlook subnational variation in violence and thus risk minimizing the role of local-level factors and organizational dynamics in contributing to
+However, these studies often overlook subnational variation in violence and thus risk minimizing the role of